belodetek/black.box/README.md

 # about
 `black.box` is a Linux based VPN policy router and content un-blocker.
 It currently runs on a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi)[[n8](#footnotes)] and helps un-block popular Internet content on all devices, including tablets, smartphones, desktops, laptops and TVs.
 It includes two optional VPN obfuscation/cloaking modes (both SSH and SSL), to enable functioning in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.

-The device also includes a **free** 3rd party VPN mode, supporting a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
+The device also includes a **free**[[n9](#footnotes)] 3rd party VPN mode, supporting a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
+Separate subscriptions/accounts required for supported VPN services.

-Multiple `black.box(es)` can be used not only to un-block content, but to also establish private encrypted links between them.
+Multiple `black.box(es)` can be used not only to un-block content, but to also establish private encrypted links between them (pairing).
 Leave one at home/office and dial back in securely when travelling or on holidays.
+Pairing mode is **free**, so no `black.box` subscription is required.

 <p align="center"><a href="http://black-box.belodedenko.me/#instructions"><strong>I've read enough, tell me what to do!</strong></a></p>

 Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access a number of [blocked Internet content](#services) from anywhere in the world or to provide privacy and anonymity.

-PayPal subscription or Bitcoin credit is required for un-blocking and pairing (server) modes.
+PayPal subscription or Bitcoin credit is required for un-blocking mode.
 The un-blocking service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
 Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
 The subscription fee is currently **$9.95 USD per month**.

 Alternatively, pay up-front using Bitcoin for as much time as you need.
 Price quoted based on USD/BTC exchange rate.
 Top-up at any point prior to the existing Bitcoin credit expiry, or after.
 Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
 Topping up after credit expiry will strike a new USD/BTC exchange rate.